Borates: The Most Affordable Way to Protect Your Log Home.

-Applying some type of wood preservative to your log home is like taking out an inexpensive insurance policy on it.
-These preservative products are mostly borate-based and designed to protect your wood from rot and wood-ingesting insects.
+Borates are one of the most affordable ways to protect your log home.
+You’re basically buying low-cost home insurance.
+That’s a no-brainer!
+These preservative products are designed to protect your wood from rot and wood-ingesting insects.
 Adding this affordable step at the beginning can save you headaches down the road, including the time and money it costs to replace damaged wood.

-There are two main types of whole log home preservatives on the market.
+There are two primary types of Borate wood and log home preservatives on the market.

 The first is a borate-based powder that is mixed with water and then sprayed on your log home, such as Tim-bor®.